***FREE*** subscription to

 Past Perfect Continuous Conjugation

-subject + had been + -ing.
+subject + had been + -ing

 The conjugation is fairly simple because only the subject changes.
-However, there are more parts for the ESL student to keep in order.

 1. I had been talking.
 I had been walking.
 I had been dancing.
 I had been eating.